Located in: Czech Republic

 Currently, the university doesn't offer graduate entry medicine.

 Yes, all courses for international students are English-taught.

-The university is in Prague, Czechia.
+The university is in Prague, Czech Republic.
 The city straddles the Vitava river in the historical region of Bohemia.
 The school’s address is Ovocný trh 5, Prague 1, 116 36, Czech Republic.